M-o-a-T/moat/doc/common/cbor.rst

 Files with MoaT-compatible messages start with an array that is wrapped with tag 1299145044 (0x4d6f6154, "MoaT"), inside tag 55799 (CBOR).

 The array has two elements.
-The first contains a string that describes the file's contents.
-The string MUST be at least 24 bytes long (pad with spaces if necessary), for the benefit of the "file" utility.
+The first contains a text string that describes the file's contents.
+This string MUST be at least 24 bytes long (pad with spaces if necessary), for the benefit of the "file" utility.
 It is free-format, meant to be shown to humans, and MUST be ignored by programs that read the file.